Curbside Collection – Garbage, Compost, and Recycling

 Since implementing the green and blue cart curbside collection program, over 70% of waste has been diverted from landfills to compost and recycling facilities.

-With the reduction in waste, it is now logistically possible to streamline garbage collection to a bi-weekly schedule (every other week).
-Rather than disposing of one bag every week, residents will now be able to dispose of two bags every other week.
-If required, extra bag tags are still available for purchase from the City of Chestermere (City Hall).
+CUI collects recycling (blue carts) weekly, and garbage on a bi-weekly schedule (every other week) year-round.
+Residents can dispose of two clear bags of garbage every other week.
+If required, extra garbage bag tags are available for purchase from the City of Chestermere (City Hall).